No Food for Five Months?

 Fat is Fit

-When butterflies arrive in Mexico, some are big, fat and fresh.
-Others are already thin, tattered, and torn.
-Look at the size of each butterfly's abdomen, where its fat is stored.
-Which of these two butterflies do you think is more likely to survive the winter?
-Running out of fat is a common cause of death.
+When butterflies arrive in Mexico, some are fat and others are thin.
+Look at each butterfly's abdomen, where its fat is stored.
+Which do you think is more likely to survive the winter?
+Running out of fat is a concern.
 Monarchs must survive on the food they ate before they went to Mexico.

 Voracious Eating as a Caterpillar